raihanarafi/ITVE_Web_Page/README.md

    npm run dev

 5. **View the site: Once the terminal says the server is running, open your browser and go to: http://localhost:5173 (or the link provided in your terminal).**

+## 4. Explanation of Pagination Approach
+For this project, I implemented a **State-Driven Component Pagination** system.
+Since this is a single-page landing page, the "pagination" allows the user to switch between major sections (views) without a full page reload.

+**How it works in the code:**
+* **Centralized State:** In `App.jsx`, I used React’s `useState` hook to manage a `view` variable (e.g., `const [view, setView] = useState('home')`).
+* **Navigation Logic:** The `PaginationDots` and `Navbar` components receive the `setView` function as a prop.
+When a user clicks a dot or a link, it triggers this function to update the state.
+* **Conditional Rendering:** Inside the `<main>` tag, the app checks the current `view` and only renders the matching component (for example: `{view === 'courses' && <Courses />}`).
+* **Visual Indicators:** The active dot or link changes color and size based on the current state, providing "where am I?" feedback to the user.

+## 5. Key Design Decisions
+* **Fixed Side Navigation:** I chose to use "Pagination Dots" fixed to the right side of the screen.
+This ensures that no matter how long the page content is, the user can always navigate to another section instantly.
+* **Tailwind Utility First:** I used **Tailwind CSS** for all styling.
+This decision was made to keep the CSS bundle small and to ensure that the design is perfectly consistent across different components.
+* **Mobile-First Responsiveness:** The layout was built to be "mobile-first," meaning it is fully optimized for small screens and expands gracefully for tablets and desktops.
+* **Visual Hierarchy:** Important actions, like the "Apply" and "Student Portal" buttons, use high-contrast colors (like blue) to stand out against the clean white background, guiding students toward their goal.
+* **Performance:** I served images from the `public` folder and kept component logic simple to ensure the website loads and transitions between "pages" almost instantly.